saylesss88/nix-book/src/nix/hardening_networking.md

 Arkenfox scripts alongside uBlock configured to use dynamic filtering you can accomplish what it used to take 10 extensions to do.

+Firefox does implement Site Isolation with its Project Fission.
+This is much less mature than Chromes site isolation and often disabled by default on different versions of Firefox.
+To ensure it's enabled, go to `about:config` and check that both `fission.autostart`, and `gfx.webrender.all` prefs are set to `true`.

 With uBlock you can `Disable JavaScript` which functions similar to NoScript, enable numerous blocklists and more.